-Besides elastics, I think the most important part on a bra, strictly in terms of comfort is the cup-band seam.
+Besides elastics, I think the most important part of a bra, strictly in terms of comfort is the cup-band seam.
 My finger press against that delicate part of the bra that must sit as flat as possible.
 And that is because that particular seam will also have underwire and underwire casings.
-To reduce bulkiness there are some easy steps which will also help when sewing channels.
+To reduce bulkiness there are some easy steps that will also help when sewing channels.

-Before going any further, let’s check again if cups are aligned right.
+Before going any further, let’s check again if the cups are aligned right.

 Q: Why do I insist on these checks?

-A: Because, the perfect bra resides in these small details.
-With something NOT matching you’re bra will not look professional.
+A: Because the perfect bra resides in these small details.
+With something NOT matching your bra will not look professional.

 Baste on both cups.